General history of speedway in NZ. Thanks to author Alan Batt for permission to use this item. Home.

 in the province of Taranaki in New Zealand and the Waiwakaiho track in

 The foundation committee was called together by Laurie Callender and included former speedway driver/riders Dave Gifford, Max Rutherford, Maurice Sattler, Wayne Paul and a more recent competitor Graeme Sutton.
-Other members of note include Joe Hicks, along with Bruce Ovenden, who rode for the Glasgow Tigers Of the above, all but Graeme were competitors on the Waiwakaiho Speedway, which was the first fully active speedway in this province and one of the first in New Zealand.
+Other members of note include Bruce Ovenden, who rode for the Glasgow Tigers.
+Of the above, all but Graeme were competitors on the Waiwakaiho Speedway, which was the first fully active speedway in this province and one of the first in New Zealand.
 It remained one of the only club run speedways until its close in 1969.

 Speedway started in Taranaki in the 1950's and we are fortunate to have a member very keen on recording those early events.

 You can read the first parts of Dave Gifford's History of Waiwakaiho Speedway here.
 The group is active in purchasing and restoring cars and bikes used on local or New Zealand speedways in the past and also gathering and storing other paraphernalia such as early speedway program's and books.

 A regular newsletter is published and features stories of early competitors including overseas drivers and riders who visited this area.
 Club meetings are held with guest speakers who have included 9 times world champion Ivan Mauger, and Ian Hoskins, who along with his father Johnnie Hoskins, were very active in establishing early Australian and English motorcycle speedway.
 Johnnie in fact is credited with starting motorcycle speedway in Australia in February 1923, and shifting to England in 1927 to run the first speedway there, at High Beach in the Epping Forest.